Webflow vs WordPress – Could The CMS Powerhouse Have Competition?

 Winner: As you can see, prices can really vary depending on what kind of project you have and how big it gets.
 However, the flexibility you get with WordPress is hard to beat, which is why it takes the point here.

-That takes our final scores to 4-6 to WordPress!
+That takes the scores to 4-6 to WordPress!

 Webflow vs WordPress: Our Final Thoughts

 So there you have it, our Webflow vs WordPress comparison.
 I know that was rather a lot to take on, so allow me to recap.

 Ease of use: A mixture between a classic website builder and a CMS, Webflow offers a slightly easier-to-use solution for advanced users who have a hard time with WordPress.

 No code design options: Designers will appreciate the more visual editor and extensive customization options.
 Offering 500 code-free templates for a wide variety of business types, you'll have plenty to choose from.

 SEO: Marketers will be very pleased with the SEO capabilities.

 Extra costs for ecommerce: If you’re looking to keep costs down then you’ll be better off with WordPress.

 Simpler blogging platform: WordPress also has excellent SEO capabilities and is a much simpler blogging platform.